 You will have opportunities to participate in a variety of flexible clinical experiences throughout your third year.

-Students and Baystate faculty also have the ability to create a designer FCE (via UMMS website)—a novel, innovative educational experience to explore a passion, interest, or curiosity.
+Students and Baystate faculty also have the ability to create a designer FCE (via the UMMS website)—a novel, innovative educational experience to explore a passion, interest, or curiosity.
 This can be clinical or non-clinical (e.g. education, community service).

 The Interstitial Curriculum is shared between the two campuses.

 It will incorporate the “Becoming A Physician” curriculum, led by Learning Community Mentors, and will follow three main themes of: Advocacy, Professional Identity, and Teamwork.
 Many Interstitials will incorporate interprofessional learners, and will be facilitated by providers from a variety of departments.